real-jame/realjame-old/src/blog/_posts/2023-03-31-general-update.md

 ### Text

-The website text no longer uses fancy symbols for quotes and ellipses.
-Nobody was complaining before, but I think this was a good idea so it's easier to copy and paste excerpts of my blog posts.
-What I mean basically, is that quotes now show up as `"` and not the pair of rounded quotes, `“` `”`.
+The website no longer uses fancy symbols for quotes.
+Nobody was complaining before, but I think this was a good idea so it's easier to use excerpts of my blog posts in other places.
+Essentially, quotes now show up as `"` and not the pair of rounded quotes, `“` `”`.
 Single quotes too, `'` instead of `‘` `’`.
-And for ellipses, `...` (3 periods) instead of `…`.
+Currently, I cannot figure out how to prevent ellipsis `...` from turning fancy.
+Sorry!

+New font - PT Sans.
+Looks far better than Trebuchet MS, in my opinion.

+And the website's font is also bigger, so hopefully you won't need to zoom in for a better experience.

 ### SEO